 Chinese company UNISOC, founded as Spreadtrum, is one of the largest chipmakers in the world and the largest in China for the past 20 years.
 The company produces low-cost chipsets for 2-5G compatible Android devices, smart TVs and other products.

-Because the had not tried their products before, her team CheckPoint decided to analyze part of the protocol messages used, known as NAS, and found a vulnerability (CVE-2022-20210) that can cause the device to stop radio communication through a malformed packet causing a DoS condition.
+Because the researchers hadn't tested their products before, her team CheckPoint decided to analyze part of the protocol messages used, known as NAS, and found a vulnerability (CVE-2022-20210) that can cause the device to stop radio communication through a malformed packet causing a DoS condition.
 This vulnerability allows attackers to intercept communications at a specific location.

 About the vulnerability (CVE-2022-20210)